NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 •	Activation functions of relu, tanh, and sigmoid were
 •	1 to 10 neurons per layer
 •	1 to 5 hidden layers

+Examples of the Neural Network notebooks are provided in the GitHub titled: dropNNadamdatedata.ipynb, dropNNadamdatedataRHumidity.ipynb, and dropNNadamdatedataRelaHumonehot.ipynb

 Optimization of the results from the Neural Network model are not significant no matter the adjustments made to it, such as the number of layers and the nodes they contain, as well as the parameters for the model compilation.
 Therefore, this model fails to predict the O3 values for this dataset.
 Results were consistently in the following ranges:
 Loss = ~55